Don’t Allow Fear to Destroy Your Peace

 • Atlantic hurricane season: At the conclusion of the 2020 Atlantic Hurricane Season – damage assessments for many storms came in at well over $1 billion.
 The total cost for the 2020 season was almost $47 billion.
 More than 430 people lost their lives.

 Of course, there’s more, and getting into the details of the pain and suffering would surely add to the stress, anger, and fear that causes so many of us to shake a fist at “heaven”; at a void, we may have once believed housed God.
-Some are asking, some demanding, that God show himself and answer for his lack of concern for us.
+Some are asking, some demanding, that God show Himself and answer for His lack of concern for us.

 I want to introduce you to Kate Bowler.
 She wrote a book titled, “Everything Happens for a Reason; and other lies I believed” in 2018, when she was thirty-five-ish and diagnosed with terminal liver cancer.
 She was given two months to live.
-Know how she would respond to the question “where is God”?
+Know how she would respond to the question, “Where is God”?
 “When I was sure I was going to die, I didn’t feel angry.
 I felt loved.”
 She managed to get past stupid people saying stupid things and discovered God was revealed in the likes of all those who loved on her, quietly sat with her, and took care of day-to-day tasks in myriad ways.

-You may not recognize God because everywhere you turn he’s disguised as someone who looks like your grandmother or brother or that kid down the street who raked your leaves last year when you broke your leg and refused any money – remember?
+You may not recognize God because everywhere you turn, He’s disguised as someone who looks like your grandmother or brother or that kid down the street who raked your leaves last year when you broke your leg and refused any money – remember?
 That was God.

 He’s been right here all along:

-• From owners turning their stores into warming centers, to a mystery man handing out $20 bills to shoppers in Houston.
+• From owners turning their stores into warming centers to a mystery man handing out $20 bills to shoppers in Houston.

 • Houston resident Max Bozeman II, who was diagnosed with cancer during the pandemic, knew first-hand the importance of asking for help in difficult times.
 After posting to Instagram saying he would give out $100 to ten people who needed the money for groceries, he received a deluge of messages.
 He ended up handing out 70 gifts of $100 each and says he’s prepared to part with as much as $10,000.